linviewio/linstor-ubuntu-demo/README.md

-# LINSTOR Basic Install on Ubuntu
+# LINSTOR Basic Install on Ubuntu 16.04 LTS+

 **WARNING** This is a demo installation script and does not deploy an enterprise grade solution.
 Please only use this for evaluation purposes.